manikantareddy12/McDonalds-Review-System/README.md

 #### Acknowledgments
 We would like to thank the data providers and the open-source community for their invaluable resources and tools that made this project possible.
 Special thanks to the instructors and peers for their guidance and support throughout the project.

+---
+Feel free to contribute to this project by submitting issues or pull requests.
+For any questions or suggestions, please contact reddy12923@gmail.com.